nhsengland/NHSSynth/docs/model_card.md

 ### Intended Use

-This model is intended for use in experimenting with the interplay of differential privacy and VAEs.
+This model is intended for use in experimenting with differential privacy and VAEs.

-### Out-of-Scope Use Cases

-This model is not suitable to provide privacy guarantees in a production environment.

 ## Training Data